mjs2430/design/content/saratoga/menu.md

 #### EXAMPLE

 *The menu is included in the [story deck](../decks/story/) and is better represented there.
-Click the hamburger menu in the navigation to open it.*
+Click the hamburger menu in the flag to open it.*

 #### HTML